-You need to use the APA 7 system of referencing for your Open Polytechnic assessments.
+You need to use the APA 7 system of referencing to show when you have used information from somewhere else in your Open Polytechnic assessments.
 This means including a reference list and in-text citations to acknowledge where your information came from.
 These follow a specific style and format.

 This page includes some examples and tips for:

-• how to include in-text citations for quotes and paraphrases, and how to summarise
+- how to include in-text citations for paraphrases and quotes, and how to summarise

 For more detailed information and examples, see our: